r-grandorder/tri-hermes/en/pages/babylonia.md

 You're talking about the treasury Gilgamesh is building for the future, right?

 **Ishtar:**
-Once completed, it's been touted to be bottomless...Or...Or that it contains ALL mankind's treasures! ! !
+Once completed, it's been touted to be bottomless...Or...Or that it contains ALL mankind's treasures!!!

 **Ishtar:**
 And I get a huge fraction of it?
 That sounds too good to be true...